 Vegan Mac and Cheese, made with cashews, sweet potatoes and spices has a wonderful rich and creamy cheese flavor and texture.
-Our Vegan Mac and Cheese Recipe comes together quickly as all ingredients, except the noodles, are processed in a blender, making this an Easy Vegan Mac and Cheese!
-This Vegan Macaroni and Cheese recipe is something both you and your kids will love eating!
+My Vegan Mac and Cheese Recipe comes together quickly as all ingredients, except the noodles, are processed in a blender, making this an Easy Vegan Mac and Cheese!

 I love this recipe!
 It obviously all hinges on the Vegan Cheese Sauce.
 After trying several different recipes for this and concluding that most of them make the error of adding an insanely large amount of nutritional yeast, I chose to add less.
 You know what happens when you add a lot of nutritional yeast?
 Your Vegan Mac and Cheese ends up tasting like yeast.
 Not something we wanted for you.
 Nutritional yeast is wonderful, and I’m definitely a fan of it; it’s healthy and has a slightly cheesy flavor, if used in moderation.
 Beyond that, it’s about the spices and the potatoes.
 The spices are carefully chosen to enhance the cheese flavor and the sweet potatoes and cashews provide the cheese texture; creamy, smooth, silky, coating each noodle perfectly.
 For the color?
 Turmeric and sweet potatoes did a nice job!